 - Less pain after surgery

 - Less scarring

-However, not everyone is a candidate for neurointerventional surgery.
-Your care team will consider the location, size, and anatomy of your vessels before deciding what type of procedure will be the better option.
+Not everyone is a candidate for neurointerventional surgery.
+Your care team will consider the location, size, and anatomy of your vessels before deciding what type of procedure is the right option.

 Conditions We Treat with Neurointerventional Surgery

-Our team can treat many neurological conditions with neurointerventional surgery, such as:
+Our team can treat many neurological conditions with neurointerventional surgery, including:

 - Arteriovenous malformation (AVM) and arteriovenous fistula (abnormal connections between arteries and veins)

 - Brain bleeding